 Score: 6

-Where to Buy: $34.99 at Amazon
+Where to Buy: $34.99 at Amazon (pink, at checkout)

-Supported Platforms: Nintendo Switch 2, Nintendo Switch, PC, Steam Deck, mobile
+Supported platforms: Nintendo Switch 2, Nintendo Switch, PC, Steam Deck, mobile

 Connectivity: Bluetooth, wired

-Connector Type: USB-C
+Connector type: USB-C

-Mappable Rear Buttons: No
+Mappable rear buttons: No

-Software Customization: No
+Software customization: No

 Rumble: Yes